aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_delete.rst

        but its contents will not be copied to a solver session.

-    -  The row will not be printed in the constraint listing, nor be visible in the math program inspector and it will be removed from any solver maintained copies.
+    -  The row will not be printed in the constraint listing, nor be visible in the Math Program Inspector and it will be removed from any solver maintained copies.

 .. seealso::